 Prior to her time in the Athletic Department, Dot was President of Sheehan Sports Marketing, a consulting firm that represented professional athletes on the marketing side of their lives.
 She forged partnerships with corporations whose goal was to have their brand partnered with sports

 Dot was one of the first female “agents” in sports and has continued to work with women whose goal is to make sports their career.
 In 2012, she was awarded the UNH Alumni Association Profile of Service Award for contributions made to the university.
 She also received the 2013 Innovators’ Award for her vision and work with Operation Hat Trick.
 She is the first female and the first UNH staff member to receive the award.

-Stephen Hardy is the father of Nate Hardy, to whom OHT is dedicated.
-Stephen retired in 2014 as professor of kinesiology and affiliate professor of history at the University of New Hampshire, where he won awards for excellence in research and teaching.
+Steve Hardy is the father of Nate Hardy, to whom OHT is dedicated.
+Steve retired in 2014 as professor of kinesiology and affiliate professor of history at the University of New Hampshire, where he won awards for excellence in research and teaching.

-Before UNH, Stephen taught sport management and sport studies at the University of Washington, Robert Morris College, Carnegie Mellon University, and the University of Massachusetts.
+Before UNH, Steve taught sport management and sport studies at the University of Washington, Robert Morris College, Carnegie Mellon University, and the University of Massachusetts.
 His publications include How Boston Played (1982, 2003), Sport Marketing (1993, 2000, 2007), and numerous articles, book chapters, and reviews in academic presses.
-He is working with Andrew Holman on a history of ice hockey, tentatively titled Coolest Game: A History of Hockey.
+His new book (with Andrew Holman) Hockey: A Global History will be published by University of Illinois Press in November 2018.

-Stephen and his wife Donna (pictured with Stephen, above) live in Durham, N.H., where they raised three wonderful sons: Josh, Ben, and Nate.
+Steve and his wife Donna (pictured with Steve, above) live in Durham, N.H., where they raised three wonderful sons: Josh, Ben, and Nate.
 Josh died of brain cancer in 1993 at age 18.
 Ben is married and lives happily in Vermont.